piriya33/CDC_Wordpress/wp-content/plugins/cf7-google-sheets-connector/readme.txt

 * Now you can paste this code back on the `Admin Panel > Contact form 7 > Google Sheets` screen.

 == Changelog ==

+= 2.8 =
+* Fixed - Displaying of Google Sheet Connector notice to be dismissible.

 = 2.7 =
 * Done UI changes.